On Geometric Spectral Functionals

 and

-\end{definition}
+\end{Definition}

-In the following, we assume that the Dirac operator $D$ decomposes as $D=D_0+B$, where $D_0$ satisfies the assumptions outlined in the previous section and anticommutes with the grading $\chi$.
+In the following, we assume that the Dirac operator $D$ decomposes as $D=D_0+B$, where~$D_0$ satisfies the assumptions outlined in the previous section and anticommutes with the grading~$\chi$.
 Additionally, we require that the perturbation $B$ anticommutes with $\chi$ to ensure the anticommutativity of the full Dirac operator with this chiral structure.
 First, note that, similar to the non-chiral case, for $D=D_0+B$ satisfying the assumptions of this paper, the chiral metric functional satisfies $\mathscr{g}^\chi_D(u,w) = \mathscr{g}^\chi_{D_0}(u,w)$.
-Next, we have \begin{proposition} For $D\!=\!D_0+B$ satisfying the assumption of this paper, the chiral Einstein functional reads:
+Next, we have the following.